SAIT/AUArts/Jubilee station: History

-Name Changes
+Name changes

 When the station opened, the signage read "SAIT/ACA/Jubilee", as the station was constructed eight years before the Alberta College of Art changed its name to Alberta College of Art and Design.
 The signage was changed to "SAIT/AUArts/Jubilee" in mid-2019 due to the name change of Alberta College of Art and Design to the Alberta University of the Arts, although some trains continued to announce "SAIT/ACAD/Jubilee", especially the older Siemens-Duewag U2s.

-Station Upgrades
+Station upgrades

 As part of Calgary Transit's plan to operate four-car trains by the end of 2014, all three-car platforms were to be extended.
 Construction of the extension for the then called SAIT/ACAD/Jubilee station started July 3, 2014 and was completed by the end of 2014.

 Calgary Transit, in collaboration with Shaw Communications, announced on November 16, 2016 that 8 new locations for Public Wi-Fi services would be added to the Calgary C-Train system.
 These new locations would add public Wi-Fi to 18 new stations; including SAIT/AUArts/Jubilee Station.
-These changes ere done as they would improve transit experience for their users, which would improve customer commitment.
+These changes were done as they would improve transit experience for their users, which would improve customer commitment.